 To avoid these negative outcomes, we put problem-framing at the heart of our Design Sprint 3.0 process, and it’s also why we launched this method at Google -San Francisco and trained their internal Design Sprint Academy in 2018.

 Problem Framing is a 1-1,5-day workshop that involves a team of seven-eight decision-makers, typically executive level.
 They must have a direct interest in the sprint challenge and also, the power to kill or move the project forward.

-Problem Framing is about understanding, team alignment, and defining a strategy for the future, so the stakeholders need to pay equal attention to both the business need as well as to the customer’s problem.
+Problem Framing is about a shared understanding, team alignment, and defining a strategy for the future, so the stakeholders need to pay equal attention to both the business need as well as to the customer’s problem.

-By using different frames, stakeholders review their understanding of the problem as well as the business context, state their assumptions and align around a point of view.
+By using different frames, stakeholders review their understanding of the problem as well as the business context, state their assumptions, and align around a point of view.

 Stakeholders link the design sprint challenge to overarching business goals/metrics and align on the core strategy to follow.